 Taking the first step towards counselling can feel daunting.
 I offer a free initial get to know each other phone call which will last roughly 30 minutes.
 During the call we will discuss what brings you to therapy, what your goals are and how we can work together.
-We will then set up our first session in your preferred format (phone, zoom, whatsapp video) and schedule regular appointments.
+We will then set up our first session in your preferred format (face-to-face, phone, zoom or whatsapp video) and schedule regular appointments.
 If you would like to find out more or set up a phone call with me please do not hesitate to get in touch either via e-mail or phone.

 Training, qualifications & experience